 Clearly, the best attraction of Malapascua Island is diving.
 But there are many other diving spots around the world.
 What makes this place so special?
 Because of the Thresher Shark.
 Malapascua Island (Monad Shoal to be exact) is the only place in the world where you can encounter Thresher Shark daily basis, in a depth suitable for recreational divers.
 The top of the shoal ranges from 20 – 27m, with a sheer drop-off down to 45m.
 Thresher sharks like the fresh water in the early morning when the sun started to shine, so the trip always takes at 5am.

 I saw Gill, Moorish Idol, for the first time.
-He was stunning under water, the yellow stripe almost looked like shining like neon sign.
-I didn’t see surgeonfish (Dori), but saw many lookalike blue ones.
+He was stunning under water, the yellow stripe almost looked like shining like a neon sign.
+I didn’t see surgeonfish (Dori) but saw many lookalike blue ones.
 Crown fish really does like to hang out in the coral.
-The underwater world wasn’t colourful as from the movie (of course), but it resembles quite well.
+The underwater world wasn’t colorful as from the movie (of course), but it resembles quite well.